 (2) accept admission and immediately apply for a leave of absence.

 LOAs are good for only 1 year.
-The best thing to do is contact us, and we will help you to find a solution.
+The best thing to do is contact us, and we will help you to find a solution to your enrollment challenge.

 Study Program Guide

-1. In order to overcome current FAO time restrictions and make up for the fourth semester, FAOs may register for up to 9 credit hours of directed reading Asian studies courses in Summer Sessions.
-FAO students are, thus, able to take 9 credit hours for each semester throughout their study.
-There are a limited number of special Asian studies research seminars and courses on international relations and security issues in Asia offered during Summer Sessions.
-Students are advised to take a full program of courses in the summer in order to compensate for the early completion of the MA in Asian studies.
-The Asian Studies Program offers FAOs access to the summer programs at The Daniel K. Inouye Asia-Pacific Center for Security Studies to help meet these summer credits.
+1. In order to overcome current FAO time restrictions and make up for the four semesters that comprise our standard MA degree program, FAO students are now able to take 15 credit hours for both the fall and spring semesters to meet the one-year Army mandate.
+In order to complete the year degree with the required number of credits, the Asian Studies Program offers FAOs access to the summer program at The Daniel K. Inouye Asia-Pacific Center for Security Studies (currently pending final approval).
 This is a unique opportunity limited to FAOs and is designed to allow FAOs to interact with military officers and security personnel from across the Asia-Pacific region.

 2. FAOs are advised to select the Plan B: Non-thesis option, as the Plan A: Thesis option is for completion of the program in four-semesters of study.
-Students selecting the Plan A option will be advised to obtain approval for a fourth semester of study from their unit superior before the second semester of their program.
+FAO students selecting the Plan A option will be advised to obtain approval for the fourth semesters of study from their unit superior before entering the MA program.

-3. The MA degree is a language-intensive program requiring skills in speaking, listening, reading and writing.
-Students who have prior language training should strengthen their language skills in preparation for this degree program.
-Before entering the program, students must have reached at least one level below the language requirement of their chosen area of study in order to graduate on time.
+3. The MA degree is a language-intensive program requiring skills in speaking, listening, reading and writing to an equivalent of four years of language study.
 FAOs typically meet these language requirements and can replace the standard language credits with other UHM courses selected to meet their own individual educational goals.